reflectoring/reflectoring.github.io/_posts/2017-09-05-tracing-with-spring-cloud-sleuth.md

 After this, Sleuth is activated by default and creates a trace ID for each incoming request.
 If the header `x-b3-traceid` of the incoming request already contains a trace ID, the existing trace ID will be used.
-In outgoing requests the trace ID is put into the header so the next upstream service can read it.
-The name of the header field consists of the prefix `x`, which is used for customer headers that are not part of the HTTP specification, and `b3` for "BigBrotherBird", which once was the name of the popular tracing UI [Zipkin](http://zipkin.io).
+In outgoing requests the trace ID is put into the header so that the next upstream service can read it.

+The name of the header field
+consists of the prefix `x`, which is used for custom headers that are not part of the HTTP specification, and `b3` for "BigBrotherBird", which once was the name of the popular tracing UI [Zipkin](http://zipkin.io).
 Sleuth borrows its vocabulary from Zipkin.